Felix6464/ML_Climate_Science_Research_Project/README.md

 ## Dependencies

 Make sure you have the required Python libraries and packages installed.
-You can find the dependencies listed in the individual Python scripts and notebooks.
+You can find the dependencies listed in the `requirements.txt` file

-## License

-This repository is licensed under [LICENSE NAME].
-See the [LICENSE](LICENSE) file for details.